GenEugene/GETools/README.md

 # GETools
 Free animation tool for Autodesk Maya.
+Developed on 2023 version.

-You can find here different tools for specific cases, from simple tools for locator creation to complex tools for secondary animation generating and center of mass.
+Here you can find different tools for specific cases, from simple tools for locator creation to complex tools for secondary animation generating and center of mass.

 #### Read more in WIKI - https://github.com/GenEugene/GETools/wiki